and Jeremy Westcott –

 How precious are Your thoughts

 Psalm 139 tells us that God has many thoughts about us, because He knows us intimately.
 We need to get hold of those thoughts, because they will transform how we think about ourselves.
-It cannot be anything but life-changing for us to know how God thinks about us.
+It will be nothing short of life-changing for us to know how God thinks about us!
 I guarantee that not one of us thinks about ourselves 100% the way God does.
 But the more we allow God’s thoughts toward us to affect the way we think about ourselves, the more transformation we will see in our lives, and the more we will become like Jesus.
 We will do the things He did, and the greater things we are called to do.

 The thoughts of God toward us today are totally in tune with what was written on our scroll before the foundation of the world.
 But destiny is not fate.
 We have a choice, to agree with God and pursue it, or not.
 We already agreed with Him when our scroll was written.
 If we choose to agree with Him now, it is essential for us to get hold of His thoughts toward us and to know what is written on our scroll.